-Support CCF by sponsoring a Cheetah or Livestock Guarding Dog.
+Support CCF by sponsoring a Cheetah or Livestock Guarding Dog (LGD).
 Sponsorship starts at a minimum donation of $5.00 and we are grateful for any level of support for sponsorship.

-It costs approximately US$5,000 per year to feed, house, and provide medical care for each cheetah being cared for at CCF headquarters in Namibia and at our cheetah safe house in Somaliland.
+Each cheetah costs CCF approximately US$5,000 per year to feed, house, and provide veterinary care at CCF’s headquarters in Namibia and Somaliland.

-Each Livestock Guarding Dog costs CCF over US$1,000 a year in care and farmer support training programs.
+Each LGD costs CCF approximately US$1,000 a year in veterinary care and farmer support training programs.
 These costs include food, vaccinations, new-owner support, veterinary care and long-term monitoring.

 Resident Cheetahs Namibia